tospery/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 ```

 ## Writing your first feature

-> Note: For a step-by-step interactive tutorial, be sure to check out
-> <doc:MeetComposableArchitecture>.

 To build a feature using the Composable Architecture you define some types and values that model
 your domain: